canonical/kafka-operator/docs/how-to/h-manage-message-schemas.md

-# Managing schemas
+# Manage message schemas

 Follow the first steps of the [How to deploy Charmed Apache Kafka](https://discourse.charmhub.io/t/charmed-kafka-documentation-how-to-deploy/13261) guide to set up the environment.
 Stop before deploying Charmed Apache Kafka and continue with the instructions below.

 ## Setting up Karapace

 Karapace is a drop-in replacement, open-source implementation of Confluent's Schema Registry, and supports the storing of schemas in a central repository, which clients can access to serialize and deserialize messages written to Apache Kafka.

 To deploy Karapace and integrate it with Apache Kafka, use the following commands: